lachlanmcdonald/grunt-saxicon/README.md

 [![npm version][npm-img]](https://badge.fury.io/js/grunt-saxicon)
 ![Build status][build-img]

-> grunt-saxicon takes a folder of SVGs and produces a SASS snippet that allows you to generate colorized SVGs (with multi-color support) within SASS embedded as a data-URI.
+> grunt-saxicon takes a folder of SVGs and produces a SASS snippet that allows you to generate colorized SVGs (with both single or multi-colored shapes) within SASS, embedded as a data-URI.

 <ul>
 	<li><a href="#installation">Installation</a></li>